Slip of the Tongue: Singles

 Three singles were spawned from the album.
 "Fool for Your Loving '89" was released in October 1989 while "The Deeper the Love" and "Now You're Gone" were released in 1990.
 "Judgement Day" did not receive a single release, rather, it was made solely as a radio airplay.
 The single B-Side of the album, "Sweet Lady Luck" was released in 1990, only to be re-released in 1994 for the Greatest Hits promotion.

 Slip of the Tongue received a reissue in May 2009 as a two-disc remastered version with a slightly modified running order and ten bonus tracks to commemorate its 20th anniversary through EMI and Geffen.
+Despite UMG having Whitesnake listed as one of the artists to have their multi-track masters lost in a 2008 Universal Studios fire, specifically Geffen material, it was revealed that it was found safe at the Iron Mountain Storage Facility in Pennsylvania.
 Rhino Entertainment released a separate CD version of the 2009 reissue, after Whitesnake was signed to the Rhino catalogue for reissues in 2017.
-The album received another re-issue by Rhino Entertainment in October 2019, including a newly remastered version of the album as well as other recordings and videos, including a re-sequenced tracklist.
+The album later an expanded reissue by Rhino in October 2019, including a newly remastered version of the album as well as other recordings and videos, including a re-sequenced tracklist.
 "Sweet Lady Luck" received a promotional video release before the album's second reissue.

+On 25 June 2026, Craft Recordings announced its vinyl counterpart reissue along with Slide It In and Whitesnake, which is set to be released on 18 September.